madprops/blog/docs/meltdown/meltdown.md

 # Meltdown

 I started working on this since 2024.
-Initially I attempted to do a TUI using prompt_toolkit to do basic inference.
-I just wanted something simple I could use to use LLM API services; for some reason I was having trouble at the time to find something I liked.
-The TUI quickly became too complicated so I decided to switch to Tkinter, and I'm glad I did.
-Tkinter and GUIs allow things TUIs simple can't, or present them much more nicely, and it's less hacky.
-Tkinter is incredibly stable: Just now it's getting an update to 9.0, which brings a lot of improvements like proper utf-8 and 64 bit text buffers, but that's after decades, the API is basically frozen.
+Initially I attempted to do a `TUI` using `prompt_toolkit` to do basic inference.
+I just wanted something simple to use `LLM API services` since for some reason I was having trouble at the time to find something I liked.
+The TUI quickly became too complicated so I decided to switch to `Tkinter`, and I'm glad I did.
+Tkinter and `GUIs` allow things TUIs simply can't, or present them much more nicely, and it's less hacky.
+Tkinter is incredibly stable: Just now it's getting an update to `9.0`, which brings a lot of improvements like proper utf-8 and 64 bit text buffers, but that's after decades, the API is basically frozen.
 Tkinter has provided the building blocks I've needed to build the interface and the widgets.
 Since I don't just use built-in advanced widgets I've had to make my own implementations, for simple and advanced stuff, and I like the control that gives me.

 ![](image.png)

 I like making power user tools, for me and others who need them.
 I also like making sure things look good.
-I added a command system, a config system, and argument system, a logging system, an upload system, a custom markdown engine, menus, dialogs, autoscroll widgets, the model system of course for inference, and a lot of other stuff.
-I push myself to implement little advanced features that I personally use, like mouse gestures; i.e right click and drag to scroll up/down, or how there are multiple ways to close tabs, like: all, old, to the left, to the right, half, others, just this one.
+I added a command system, a config system, an argument system, a logging system, an upload system, a custom markdown engine, menus, dialogs, autoscroll widgets, find widgets, the model system of course, for inference, and a lot of other stuff.
+I push myself to implement little advanced features that I personally use, like mouse gestures; i.e right click and drag to scroll up/down, or how there are multiple ways to close tabs, like: all, old, to the left, to the right, half, others, or just this one, or how I can press `ctrl+d` when a word is highlighted to highlight other occurences.
 Also there are 8 color themes, and 23 language translations for the interface, which should get better over time.

+---

 ## Models